streamingfast/substreams/docs/new/how-to-guides/vara.md

 2. You will be given the option to choose between two Vara project options.
 Select the one that best fits your requirements:
     - **vara-minimal**: Creates a simple Substreams that extracts raw data from the block and generates Rust code.
-    - **starknet-extrinsics**: Creates a Substreams that extracts Vara extrinsics using the cached [Vara Foundational Module](https://substreams.dev/streamingfast/vara-common/v0.1.6).
+    - **vara-extrinsics**: Creates a Substreams that extracts Vara transactions filtered specific extrinsics using the cached [Vara Foundational Module](https://substreams.dev/streamingfast/vara-common/v0.1.6).

 ## Step 2: Visualize the Data